-Join the BCGS Editor’s Chat tonight, August 26th, at 7 pm PDT.
+Join the monthly BCGS Editor’s Chat Monday, November 25th, at 7 pm PST.

-Ask a question about the BCGS journal or website, one of our BCGS projects, or about BC genealogy, or you can comment on genealogy news or a find.
+Ask a question about Canadian genealogy, the BCGS journal or website, one of our BCGS projects, or about BC genealogy, or comment on worldwide genealogy news or a find.
 During the chats, it’s easy to add links and photos for others to see.